 Initiatives for transition to sustainable food systems encounter some obstacles and barriers.
 One is the need for collective action strategies and social rules when dealing with collective goods.
 Another issue is the fragmentation and limited scope of many initiatives, with the risk of succumbing under economic or political pressure.
 Therefore, institutions are needed to organise transition pathways on a larger scale.
 An additional problem is the disconnection between the emerging transition initiatives and the broader lifestyle choices the majority of the population make.

-In order to achieve this, we will conduct a comparative analysis of collective processes and actor’s motivations in transition pathways in Belgian food systems.
+In order to achieve this, we conduct a comparative analysis of collective processes and actor’s motivations in transition pathways in Belgian food systems, taking into account both initiatives contributing to the design of alternative food systems (Phase I) and initiatives introducing new practices into the mainstream food system (Phase II).
 This will lead to a better understanding of role played by intrinsic and extrinsic motivations as well as the major barriers and success factors in the initiatives.
 Additionally, we will identify the institutional mechanisms that can help to overcome the stated obstacles.

-Food4Sustainability will result in the formulation of facilitative roadmaps with possible actions, measures and initiatives that various actors in the food system can take for the sustainability transition to succeed.
+Food4Sustainability will result in recommendations for public authorities and other stakeholders on the possible actions, measures and initiatives that various actors in the food system can take for the sustainability transition to succeed. »